amp-up-io/qti3-item-player/README.md

 ### color-class

-QTI 3 Player has built-in support for fourteen foreground / background color combinations (a.k.a. color "themes") in accordance with best practices for many forms of color blindness or other visual impairments.
+QTI 3 Player has built-in support for 14 foreground / background color combinations (a.k.a. color "themes") in accordance with best practices for many forms of color blindness or other visual impairments.
 In addition to setting a colorClass in a PNP, color settings may also be applied dynamically.

 * qti3-player-color-default **DEFAULT**
 * qti3-player-color-defaultreverse (Default - Reverse Polarity)